RomeroRodriguezD/QATests-HighLife/README.md

   -Having Behave module installed on our project environment.
   -Having Allure behave installed on our project environment.

-# 1-Run Allure-Behave reporting algorythm
+# 1-Run Allure-Behave reporting algorithm

-To run Allure-Behave reporting algorythm we should first run this command on terminal, inside our project folder:
+To run Allure-Behave reporting algorithm we should first run this command on terminal, inside our project folder:

    <i>behave -f allure_behave.formatter:AllureFormatter -o reports/ features </i>